Personal Immigration

 • Your job is at an appropriate skill level;

-• You will be paid a salary which equals or exceeds a general salary threshold, the ‘going rate’ for the occupation and a minimum hourly rate (if applicable);
+• You will be paid a salary which equals or exceeds both a general salary threshold and the ‘going rate’ for the applicable SOC 2020 occupation code;

 • Your sponsor has paid any required Immigration Skills Charge;